AreyonaI/CB-MOD3/README.md

-TITLE:COZYBOOKAPP
+TITLE:COZYBOOKAPP v1.0

 This app was made as the last project for my Fullstack Software Engineering course.
-The idea is a app that you can use to read manga/webtoon/manhuas etc.. while listen to music and being in a cozy enviroment.
+The idea is a app that you can use to read manga/webtoon/manhuas etc.. while listening to music and being in a cozy enviroment.

 I used both MangaDex API : https://api.mangadex.org/docs/ and Spotify API :https://developer.spotify.com/documentation/ in this app.
 Was developed in VisualStudio using MERN stack.

 This project is not to be published and used as a commericial application due the use of MangaDex API but feel free to fork and use it personally.
+There is a bit of an issue with the pagnation using the spotify API im not entirely sure if its on my end or not, but others have had the same issue.
+I hope to fix it or find a workaround.
 Hopefully im able to make more updates and allow users to share rooms and host book clubs in app.
 But thats for the future.

 Youtube: https://youtu.be/6wzHC1SsW8c (not the best explaination but its fine for now)

 **To run this application i used a spilt gitbash terminal.
-One for backend and one for frontend**
+One for backend(nodemon server.js) and one for frontend(npm start)**

 # Getting Started with Create React App